jsreeram/ParallelJavaScript/README.md

 ##### Throws

-RangeError, when outermost dimension is not divisible by size.
+*RangeError* when outermost dimension is not divisible by size.